b16joski/Nextflow-pipeline/README.md

 # Nextflow-pipeline
-Helicobacter pylori pipeline implemented in nextflow This is where we are going to be implementing the hpylori nextflow pipeline
+Helicobacter pylori pipeline analysis implemented in Nextflow.

 1.bbduk tool has been implimented so far in nextflow for adapter trimming and quality-trimming